Merri/react-maria/README.md

 ## Unique ID management for universal rendering

-These tools allow making components that have no render conflicts between server and client.
+These utilities allow making components that have no render conflicts between server and client, making it possible to have unique id attributes in your rendered DOM elements.

 - `clearUniqueIds`: call before rendering static markup on server side to ensure client will use same uniqueIds
 - `registerUniqueId` and `unregisterUniqueId`: if you want a custom `withUniqueId` implementation